Adaptive Reinforcement Learning for Unobservable Random Delays: The Interaction Layer

 \section{The Interaction Layer}

 In this section, we explain how random and unpredictable delays may affect the interaction between the agent and the system.
-To handle these delays, we introduce a new framework, called the {\it interaction layer} (Section \ref{sec:subsec:interaction-layer-highlevel}), and model the way the agent and the system interact by a Partially Observable MDP (Section \ref{sec:pomdp}).
+To handle these delays, we introduce a new framework, called the {\it interaction layer} (Section \ref{sec:subsec:interaction-layer-highlevel}), and model the way the agent and the system interact by a POMDP (Section \ref{sec:pomdp}).
+The notation used for the interaction layer is explained as it appears in the text.
+See Appendix \ref{app:il-pomdp} for a more compact, formal description of the interaction layer.